-Our research and teaching focuses on modern approaches of forest monitoring where we combine concepts of sample-based statistics with up-to date remote sensing and geospatial technologies.
+Our research and teaching focuses on modern approaches of forest monitoring.
 Our research projects cover various regions of the world including central and South America, Indonesia, and Southern Africa.
-We organize and deliver courses in remote sensing image processing, applications of UAVs in the context of environmental monitoring and deep learning approaches for image analysis at the Faculty of Forest Science and Ecology in Göttingen.
+We organize and deliver courses in forest inventory and deep learning approaches for image analysis at the Faculty of Forest Science and Ecology in Göttingen.
 Our remote sensing courses use 100% open-source software.
 Through our research networks we participate in interdisciplinary research projects such as the Biodiversity-Exploratories, where we develop remote sensing assisted biodiversity monitoring approaches.
-With a strong background in forestry, we are also developing monitoring systems in the context of forest management where we utilize 3D point clouds from terrestrial and airborne laser scanners.
-At the campus in Göttingen we host the UAV campus group.

 Our first workshop took place in October 2021 in the National Park Bavarian Forest.
 Beside discussions of our Earth Observation research, potential collaborations, new remote sensing developments, challenges of software applications also potential of joint teaching...

 In October 2021 we will have a small workshop with University members from e.g. Münster, Marburg, Göttingen, Munich and Würzburg on UAV applications in environmental research and especially in exchange of best-practice, sensor and UAV mission planning etc. and of...

 After quite some discussions among colleagues of different universities and the identified joint interest in exchange of teaching approaches and lesson-learnt as well as in application of e.g. UAV in research projects and of course also joint research and projects, we...